 I am speaking of ‘aunt’ Trudy because she feels like being part of me and my family, although she genetically isn’t.
 I just happened to be the person answering an ad that said: ‘neat room with a kind landlady’ when looking for a place to stay in Hilversum during the radio internship of my journalism course.
 I found that this good-hearted, extraverted widow rented her second bedroom not only to make some money, but also to enjoy social company.
 She was a people person, always opening her door to friends and neighbours who liked a cup of coffee or tea (plus something from her cabinet full of chocolates and sweets that everyone knew to find).
 We got along from the get-go.
 No generation gap whatsoever.

-Our medium, radio, can be a friend to our listeners, and offer companionship to people who are (or feel) alone, like a dementia patient in a nursery home may do.
-Even if Trudy received frequent visits from long-time friends and family, only she knows how it felt during the rest of the day, sitting in a shared living room with people who are all in a different stage of their journey.
+Radio can be a friend to listeners, and offer companionship to people who are (or feel) alone, like a dementia patient in a nursery home may feel.
+Even if Trudy received frequent visits from friends and family, only she knows how it felt during the rest of the day, sitting in a shared living room with people who are all in a different stage of their journey.
 Sometimes, the nurses would put on the radio as a mood enhancer.
 You never know who listens to you when you open up the mic.
 They’re not necessarily those modern & active thirty-somethings that your station might be targeting.
 And even they have their challenges.
 Use every opportunity to give your audience a moment of happiness!

 Become your audience’s family